 As we came out from the Waipoua Forest, the trees spread out across the hills and the bright blue sky opened above us.
 I remember hearing a young gasp from the front seat, noting the first significant change in scenery.
 The forest greens and browns were soon replaced with contrasting yellow and orange as we came upon the beautiful Hokianga Harbour.
 Of all the areas of Northland, this harbour felt as removed from time as the forest.
 Most of the Maori tribes believe this is the original landing point for the first explorer, Polynesian navigator Kupe around 924CE.
 Kupe’s descendants later returned to settle in Aotearoa, and the Harbour was originally named “Hokianga-nui-a-Kupe“—the place of Kupe’s great return.

 The only thing that stopped us from exploring further was the tight time-frame for travel.
 However, it was the Harbour dominating our discussion for the rest of the journey to Waitangi.
-The kids loved talking about why Hokianga would appeal to the Polynesian travellers of long ago; the beauty, the location, the ease of access after long travels, the Western position (which the kids found curious because wouldn’t the travellers have hit the East Coast first?).
+The kids loved talking about why Hokianga would appeal to the Polynesian travelers of long ago; the beauty, the location, the ease of access after long travels, the Western position (which the kids found curious because wouldn’t the travelers have hit the East Coast first?).
 The one thing we all agreed on was how much this area would mean to the Maori people, and how that would be enough motivation to fight any invaders to retain their land.

 Which brings us to the Waitangi Treaty House.
 This place holds a special importance in the history of New Zealand, and thus why we felt it necessary to bring the kids here.
 It was here the much contested Treaty of Waitangi was first signed by Maori chiefs and the British Crown, establishing British sovereignty with considerable compromises.
 Talking to the Maori people working at the historic centre, many of the compromises were ignored or neglected for too many years.
 It is only recently the Maori people have successfully called the NZ Government on these breaches and received compensation for them.
 For example, the ownership/caretaking of the Waipoua Forest is now solely in the hands of the Te Roroa, the local iwi (tribe).